 The SFG method enables people all around the world to grow their own plant-based food right at home or in their communities.
 The method is resource-efficient, fun for all ages, and easy to maintain.
 In addition to the physical benefits of getting outside and staying active, and the health perks of eating more fresh fruits and vegetables, growing your own food at home is also environmentally friendly.
 Eating locally reduces transportation-related emissions and the SFG method uses no fertilizers or pesticides.
 Do you know how much produce a 4’ x 4’ raised SFG bed can provide?
 Check out the photo below for an idea!

 If you are interested in learning about SFGF’s humanitarian work or their blog posts, visit their website to read more.
 If you want to get your hands dirty in the garden, check out their courses: Level 1 for a detailed SFG introduction & Level 2 to become a Certified (gardening) Instructor.
 You can also order yourself the All New Square Foot Gardening: Third Edition book to help in creating your own garden.

-Stay tuned for part 2 of the Gardening news story, which will feature Pod Leader Elizabeth Fiorentino Williams and her beautiful SFG.
+Check out part 2 of the Gardening news story – Look What Grew, which features Pod Leader Elizabeth Fiorentino Williams and her beautiful SFG.

 We invite you to let us know what you want to see from this collaboration going into 2022!
 If you have ideas of how you can help your community get growing, please email firstname.lastname@example.org.